 She is the founder/president of a leading Southern California event production company specializing in fundraising and development for nonprofit organizations.
 Former Board President, Pasadena (Calif.)
 Museum of History, also serving on the boards of the American Red Cross, YWCA, and Rotary Club of Los Angeles.
 An active visual artist, Laura has a long history as an impresario, selecting and hired top-line musicians and actors for a wide variety of performances.
 Former community development executive.
 Retired.
 Lives in Redmond.

-Teaches voice at Central Oregon Community College.
-She sings with the Central Oregon Mastersingers and has been the vocal director for productions with Theater in the Park/Mejaski Choreography, Schor/Kilpatrick productions, Cascades Theatrical Company, and BEAT Children’s Theater.
+An accomplished voice teacher, Trish sang with the Central Oregon Mastersingers and has been the vocal director for productions with Theater in the Park/Mejaski Choreography, Schor/Kilpatrick productions, Cascades Theatrical Company, and BEAT Children’s Theater.

 A community leader with experience in operations and facility management.
 He served on the boards of the Bend Tourism Fund, the Bend Arts and Culture Alliance and the Deschutes Cultural Coalition, and as a panelist on the Oregon Cultural Trust Cultural Development program.
 Kevin, now retired, worked in the Deschutes Public Library System as assistant director of public services and as adult-services and co-Bend branch manager.
 He has lived in Central Oregon for more than 20 years and is passionate about arts and culture.